imriss/datadog_factory/README.md

 # datadog_factory
-A place for tools related to DataDog
+A place for tools related to DataDog.